Stirling railway station (Scotland): History

 Stirling was first connected to the Scottish Central Railway, with southbound services to Greenhill commencing on 1 March 1848 and northbound services to Perth on 22 May 1848.
 In 1853, the Stirling and Dunfermline Railway opened a station known as Stirling East, directly next to the main station.
 The Forth and Clyde Junction Railway opened a line to three years later, serving the main station.
 Through services to/from the Callander and Oban Railway also served the station from 1870.

 Following a competition, the current station buildings were constructed by the Caledonian Railway in 1912-15 by James Miller and William A. Paterson, at a cost of £36,291.
-They have undergone several refurbishments (with minor layout changes), the most recent change being the installation of lifts to enable better access to the footbridge linking Platform 2 with Platforms 3 to 8.
+They have undergone several refurbishments (with minor layout changes), the most recent change being the installation of lifts to enable better access to the footbridge linking platform 2 with platforms 3 to 8.

 The line to Balloch lost its passenger services in 1934 and closed as a through route in 1942, although the section from Stirling to Port of Menteith remained open for freight until 1959.
 The main line from Stirling to Dunfermline was not scheduled for closure under the Beeching Axe, but it was nevertheless closed in 1968.
 It has since been partly reopened as far as Alloa (see below).
-Oban services via the C&O line ended with the Beeching cuts in 1965, and the main terminus in Glasgow for services from Stirling changed from the former C.R. station at to Queen Street the following year.
+Oban services via the C&O line ended with the Beeching cuts in 1965, and the main terminus in Glasgow for services from Stirling changed from the former CR station at to Queen Street the following year.

 In 1968, Stirling East Station and Stirling Station were formally merged.